 The same rule applies to impurity Khafifa.

-C20.1 Whatever animal’s meat is Halal, such as:
+C20.0 What items are impurity Khafifa C20.1 Whatever animal’s meat is Halal, such as:

 a) a cow, b) bull, c) buffalo, d) ram, e) goat, f) camel, g) white antelope